RamogninoF/LibICE-post/README.md

 From this simple case setup you can explore and expand to run the postprocess you wish.
 A brief documentation (that will be expanded) is reported in each of the files under the `./dictionaries` folder.

-In the `./data` folder, the data that has to be post-processed has to be included.
+In the `./data` folder, the data that has to be processed has to be included.

-Interactive documentation avaliable at [this page](https://libice-post.readthedocs.io/en/latest/).
+Additional documentation can be found in `./LibICE-post/docs/references`

 ## Troubleshooting